cordarei/distrafflicor/README.rst

 reading something I can’t stop.

-Actually, some Pomodoro extensions do *almost* this, but they require manually clicking the timer to switch states, and the times aren’t configurable (at least not the ones I’ve seen).
-I actually use the `Strict Workflow`_ extension, and it works great—when I remember and am in the mood to click it to start the timer.
-And anyway, it’s backward to what I want, which is something that will let me get on the web, give me enough time to make progress on something (if I’m doing research etc) and then kick me off to pull me out of the Wikipedia vortex (oh Wikipedia).
+Actually, some Pomodoro extensions do *almost* this, but they require manually clicking the timer to switch states.
+I actually use the `Strict Workflow`_ extention, and it works great—when I remember and am in the mood to click it to start the timer.
+And anyway, it’s backward to what I want, which is something that will let me get on the web, give me enough time to make progress on something (if I’m doing research etc) and then kick me off to pull me out of the Wikipedia vortex (oh, Wikipedia).

 .. _`Strict Workflow`: https://chrome.google.com/webstore/detail/strict-workflow/cgmnfnmlficgeijcalkgnnkigkefkbhd